-Security alerts are the notifications generated by Defender for Cloud and Defender for Cloud plans when threats in your cloud, hybrid, or on-premises environment.
+Security alerts are the notifications generated by Defender for Cloud and Defender for Cloud plans when threats are identified in your cloud, hybrid, or on-premises environment.

 - Security alerts are triggered by advanced detections in Defender for Cloud, and are available when you enable enhanced security features.

 - Each alert provides details of affected resources, issues, and remediation recommendations.

 - Defender for Cloud classifies alerts and prioritizes them by severity in the Defender for Cloud portal.

 - Alerts can be exported to CSV format, or directly injected into Microsoft Sentinel.

 - Defender for Cloud leverages the MITRE Attack Matrix to associate alerts with their perceived intent, helping formalize security domain knowledge.

 How are alerts classified?

 Defender for Cloud assigns a severity to alerts to help you prioritize how you attend to each alert.
 Severity is based on how confident Defender for Cloud is in the:

 - Confidence level that there was malicious intent behind the activity that led to the alert